MarbySauce/OPOControl/wavelength_measurements/measurement_results_readme.txt

 	the average wavelength.
 Also removed opo shift from 2nd iteration (so its not double counted)
 fir_4: (1845 - 1875 cm-1)
 fir_5: (  "  "   "   "  ) Going back to 50 wl measurements (from 200)

+6/20/22
+Changed IR speed to 0.033 nm/sec, took out delays, and took out initial +1nm step OPO shift seems to be 0.03 nm now
+mir_8: (3925 - 3955 cm-1)
+For first iteration, move by half wl_difference
+mir_9: (  "  "   "   "  )
+Changed OPO motors to be 2 counts/sec (like OPA)
+mir_10: (  "  "   "   "  )